 Within the human brain, there are many vital neurotransmitters (neuro-chemicals), which are responsible for regulating mood and bodily functions.
 Although research on the biochemical activity associated with running is still not far enough to a complete understanding.

 Plays a crucial role in the driving forces behind all positively motivated actions that bring experiences of well-being.
 It controls the brain’s reward center – and thus indirectly the good feelings.
 It is a neurotransmitter, which is also responsible for sleeping and waking cycles.

-When our sleeping and waking cycle disturbs, the cause is an imbalance in the dopamine level like when we have trained too intensive or too long time, we sometimes cannot fall asleep at night.
+When our sleeping and waking cycle disturbs, the cause is an imbalance in the dopamine level like when we have trained too intensively or for a too long time, we sometimes cannot fall asleep at night.
 In general, the regulation of dopamine plays a crucial role in our mental and physical health.

 Dopamine affects important brain functions, which are associated with physical activity and is crucial for balanced and controlled movements.
 Running at a moderate pace stimulates the production of dopamine, and hereby promotes creativity and thinking too.
 Imagine if you run 1½ hours at a moderate pace…!

 On the other hand, Dopamine depots can deplete and give chronic stress, anxiety or traumas.
 They can also deplete if serotonin depots deplete.
 Conversely, dopamine levels increase by increasing serotonin levels.